cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 {::boilerplate bcp14-tagged}

-# CBOR Tags

-Editorial Note (To be removed by RFC Editor).

-This section will be removed before the document is completed, its purpose is to track the TBD code points references throughout the draft.

-395 is TBD_1:

-: A requested cose header parameter representing the verifiable data structure used.

-396 is TBD_2:

-: A requested cose header parameter representing the verifiable data structure parameters map (proofs map).
+# New COSE Header Parameters {#param-list}

+This document defines three new COSE header parameters, which are introduced up-front in this Section and elaborated on later in this document.

+TBD_0 (requested assignment 394):

+: A COSE header parameter named `receipts` with a value type of array where the array contains one ore more COSE Receipts as specified in this document.

+TBD_1 (requested assignment 395):

+: A COSE header parameter named `vds` with a value type of integer where the integer is a verifiable data structure (VDS) algorithm identifier as specified in this document.
+Correspondingly, this document introduces a new verifiable data structure algorithm identifier registry that registers the integers used as values for this COSE header parameter.

+TBD_2 (requested assignment 396):

+: A COSE header parameter named `vdp` with a value type of map where the map contains verifiable data structure proofs (VDP) as specified in this this document.
+Correspondingly, this document introduces a new verifiable data structure proof registry that registers the integers that are used as labels in the map of this COSE header parameter.

-The other codepoints are assigned from the registries established in this draft, they are therefore not marked TBD.
+The other codepoints in this document are assigned from the registries established in this draft, they are therefore not marked TBD.

 # Terminology